 Do you know the history of your child's car seat?

-Do not use a car seat that has been in a crash, has been recalled, is too old (check with the manufacturer), has any cracks in its frame, or is missing parts.
+- Do not use a car seat that has been in a crash, has been recalled, is too old (check the expiration date), has any cracks in its frame, or is missing parts.

 - Make sure it has a label from the manufacturer and instructions.

 - Call the car seat manufacturer if you have questions about the safety of your seat.